sderosiaux/react-stack-step-by-step/README.md

 ## How to call the NPM scripts

-- `"test": "echo \"Error: no test specified\" && exit 1"` is automatically created when you ran `npm init`.
-- `"compile": "webpack"` references `node_modules/.bin/webpack`.

-We can use those scripts this way :

 ```perl
 # "run" is actually "run-script" but it's.. shorter!
 $ npm run start